jelaniwoods/notes/react/basics.md

 }
 ```

-Changing the state with `setState()` will _automatically, update Child Components that received the state.
+Changing the state with `setState()` will _automatically_, update Child Components that received the state.

 ## Event handling